Ollie's Bargain Outlet store coming to Champaign

 Ollie’s is a Harrisburg, Pa.-based chain of 467 stores that describes itself as America’s largest retailer of closeout merchandise and excess inventory.

-“You’ll find real brands at real bargain prices in every department, from housewares to sporting goods to flooring and to food,” the company’s website says.
+The Ollie’s corporate office didn’t reply to an email or voice message Tuesday, but the company’s website describes Ollie’s stores as “semi-lovely.”

-No information on when the store is set to open was available.
-Champaign Building Safety Supervisor Randy Smith said he doesn’t have that information, and Ollie’s corporate office didn’t reply to an email or voice message Tuesday.
+“You’ll find real brands at real bargain prices in every department, from housewares to sporting goods to flooring and to food,” the website promises.

 The company says it sells brand name merchandise at up to 70 percent off “the fancy store prices.”